AdrianSeguraOrtiz/GENECI/components/generate_data_dev/SIMULATOR_INTEGRATION_PLAYBOOK.md

 Be explicit about whether a truth output comes directly from the simulator or is derived by the wrapper from simulator-native state.

+Every derived public artifact must also have a `derivations[]` entry in the relevant profile capability.
+This applies to both:
+- each item in `derivable_extras`
+- each `truth_outputs.*` entry whose mode is `derivable`

+Each derivation entry must state:
+- `artifact`: the derived extra or truth output key
+- `source_artifacts`: simulator-native or already-normalized artifacts used as evidence
+- `method`: the exact wrapper rule, including thresholds and tie-breaks
+- `assumptions`: why the rule is acceptable for the benchmark profile
+- `limitations`: what information is lost or where the derivation can be misleading
+- `implemented_in`: wrapper path where the rule is implemented

 ## Official End-To-End Procedure

 Follow these steps in order.
 A simulator is not considered integrated until the Docker image and smoke-test matrix pass.